Bruno-Senna/BIMGenie/README.md

 - And much more!

 ## Installation
-Download the latest installer from the [Releases page](https://github.com/Bruno-Senna/BIM-Genie/releases), and run the executable to install BIM Genie for Revit.
+Download the latest installer from the [Releases page](https://github.com/Bruno-Senna/BIMGenie), and run the executable to install **BIM Genie** for Revit.

 > **Note:** During installation, you must accept the Terms of Use and Privacy Policy.

+### Windows Defender SmartScreen Warning
+When running the installer, **Windows Defender SmartScreen** may display a warning because **BIM Genie is a new and unsigned application**.

+**Don't worry!** This is expected during the early release phase, as we are in the process of obtaining an official Code Signing Certificate.

+#### To proceed with the installation:
+1. Click **"More info"**.
+2. Click **"Run anyway"**.

+We are working to sign future versions of BIM Genie to eliminate this message.
+Thank you for trusting **BIM Genie**!

 ## Requirements
 - Autodesk Revit 2025 (or compatible versions)